KHardik1698/ReactTeamProfilePage-GroupProject/README.md

 # React Routing Employee Card rendering with Nodejs Backend API

-This repository contains a Project in which Employee cards are rendered using the nodeJS API and front end is done using React.
-To get particular Employee's Profile Page , rendering is done using React Routing.
+This repository contains a Project in which Employee Cards are rendered using the NodeJS Backend API and Frontend is made using React.\
+To get a particular Employee's Profile Page, rendering is done using React Routing.

 # API End Points: